HeidelbergCement sees energy cost hit due to Ukraine crisis

-FRANKFURT, March 24 (Reuters) - HeidelbergCement on Thursday forecast a negative hit to its business in 2022 due to the significant rise in energy costs in the wake of Russia's invasion of Ukraine.
+FRANKFURT, March 24 (Reuters) - HeidelbergCement HEIG.DE, the world's No. 2 cement maker, on Thursday forecast a negative hit to its business in 2022 due to a major rise in energy costs as a result of Russia's invasion of Ukraine.

+Like steel and chemicals, cement production is among the more energy-intense manufacturing processes, making power costs a key factor in determining whether companies can hit their profit goals.

-"The prices for energy have increased drastically within a few days, and the further development cannot be predicted at present," the company said in its annual report.
+"The prices for energy have increased drastically within a few days, and the further development cannot be predicted at present," HeidelbergCement said in its annual report on Thursday.

-"Due to the currently very volatile impacts on the energy markets, the Managing Board assumes a negative effect also on the key performance indicators."
+"Due to the currently very volatile impacts on the energy markets, the Managing Board assumes a negative effect also on the key performance indicators," it said.

+Shares in the company, which also unveiled a 2021 dividend proposal of 2.40 euros per share, were 1.4% lower at the bottom of Germany's benchmark index .GDAXI.

 The company still confirmed its 2022 outlook, forecasting a significant rise in sales as well as a slight increase in the result from current operations before consolidation and exchange rate effects.